arya2004/hashnode-backup/clzfq235t00030ami96sog81f.md

 # For Loops and Copying

-In Go, when using the range operator in a for loop, the variable receives a copy of the element from the slice or array.
-This behavior can lead to issues if you intend to mutate the original elements.

-### Example: Modifying Elements in a Slice

 Consider the following example where we attempt to modify elements of a slice within a loop: